Nvdimitrova/QA-SoftUni/README.md

 # QA-SoftUni
-This is my second demo repository
+This is my first demo repository